hyphenlee/jdi-drm-rpi/README.md

-# jdi-drm-rpi
+# jdi-drm

-support debian 11 32-bit and debian 12 64-bit
+support debian 11 32-bit and debian 12 64-bit with raspberry pi, and debian 12 64-bit with orange pi zero 2w

 ## Install